pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Who are you to ask for anything else?
 The thing you should be asking is for help!"
---Wolf Alice, *The Last Man on Earth*
+--Ellie Rowsell (Wolf Alice), *The Last Man on Earth*

+"Brave men tell the truth
+A wise man's tools are analogies and puzzles
+A woman holds her tongue
+Knowing silence will speak for her"
+--Royksopp, *Remind Me*

 "There are those who approach the opportunities of each day like crossing items off a to-do list instead of truly engaging and participating with all of themselves. ...
 Yet it is through deliberate action and repetition that we gain deeper insight."
 --Rick Rubin